lrodrz/lrodrz.github.io/research.markdown

 <br>
 <p>
-The theme of Sode group is to investigate the theoretical chemistry of rare-gas system for the eluciation of the nature of weakly bound systems.</p>
+The theme of the Sode Lab is to investigate the theoretical chemistry of rare-gas system for the elucidation  of the nature of weakly bound systems.</p>

 <br>